XyrisOS/website/index.md

 ## Xyris

-Xyris (previously Panix) is a small, hobbyist kernel started by [Keeton Feavel](https://github.com/Kfeavel) and further developed with the help of [Micah Switzer](https://github.com/micahswitzer).
+Xyris is a small, hobbyist kernel started by [Keeton Feavel](https://github.com/Kfeavel) and further developed with the help of [Micah Switzer](https://github.com/micahswitzer).
 Having now undergone three rewrites from the ground up, Xyris has come a long way since its first start in 2018.
+The primary goal of Xyris is to become a microkernel focused on usability, security, and readability.

 ## Design Philosophy